shidhincr/prabeesh.github.io/source/_posts/2014-10-31-install-apache-spark-on-ubuntu-14-dot-04.markdown

 ```
 	$ . .bashrc
 ```
-To check the Scala is successful
+To check the Scala is installed successfully
 ```
 	$ scala -version
 ```